mmacy/osrlib-dotnet/README.md

 ## Getting started

-OSRlib.NET provides an object model representing well-known RPG entities like adventures, dungeons, beings (player characters and monsters), encounters, and weapons.
+The OSRlib.NET object model represents well-known RPG entities like adventures, dungeons, beings (player characters and monsters), encounters, and weapons.
 It has an event-based interaction model for manipulating these entities, their relationships, and state.

 Any game you build with OSRlib.NET will include at least these four core operations, presented here with example code and in typical order of operation: